jphelps413/node-bare-repo/README.md

 ### How about running with a browser?

 This worked before:
-npm install browser-sync
-browser-sync --directory-server --files *.js *.html *.css
+npm install browser-sync --directory-server --files *.js *.html *.css